MechanicalRock/twitter-blurb-generator/module3/README.md

 **3.5.1 Manually call the Scan and Export Webook**

-The dummy data for this task can be found in `module3/utils/dummy-data/dummyCompletedExportResultsWebhookResponse.json` and `module3/utils/dummy-data/dummyCompletedScanWebhookResponse.json`.
+The dummy data for this task can be found in `/utils/dummy-data/dummyCompletedExportResultsWebhookResponse.json` and `/utils/dummy-data/dummyCompletedScanWebhookResponse.json`.
+You should have already downloaded those previously.

-1. In `Blurb.tsx` in `checkPlagiarism` make a manual API call to the `scan` webhook with a fake request body.
+1. In `blurb.tsx` in `checkPlagiarism` make a manual API call to the `scan` webhook with a fake request body.
-2. In `Blurb.tsx` in `checkPlagiarism` make a manual API call to the `export` webhook with a fake request body.
+2. In `blurb.tsx` in `checkPlagiarism` make a manual API call to the `export` webhook with a fake request body.

 <details>
   <summary>Solution</summary>